wubw/BinweiBlog/2017/introduction_to_javascript.rst

 Duck typing
 ---------------

-* Type is less important, but shape is important
+Type is less important, but shape is important
-* Classic Duck Type

 .. code-block:: javascript